 How do Closing Costs Work?

-As you'll see below, many of the buyer's costs cover the costs of originating the loan.
-At C2 Financial Corporation, we are highly experienced in mortgage lending, so we can compile a comprehensive report on closing costs related to your mortgage in your "Good Faith Estimate".
+As you'll see below, many of the buyer's costs cover the costs of originating the mortgage loan.
+Since C2 Financial Corporation has extensive experience with mortgages & closings, we can help you understand your closing costs.

 Standard Closing Costs